How To Watch Milwaukee Bucks-Orlando Magic, Lineups, Injury Report, Betting Lines & More

 Radio: WTMJ (Bucks), FM 96.9 The Game/AM 740 WYGM (Magic)

-The Milwaukee Bucks (21-29) visit the Orlando Magic (27-24) in a matchup between two of only eight teams in the NBA currently on win streaks..
+The Milwaukee Bucks (21-30) visit the Orlando Magic (28-24) in a rematch of a game that opened the week for both teams and will send both teams into the All-Star hiatus.

 Betting Lines (via DraftKings)